aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-type/_index.md

 title: "How to Create Point Geometry and Get Geometry Type with Aspose.GIS for .NET"
 linktitle: Get Geometry Type
 second_title: Aspose.GIS .NET API
 description: "Learn how to create point geometry and get geometry type using Aspose.GIS for .NET.
-This step‑by‑step guide covers prerequisites, code examples, and common pitfalls."
+This guide shows you how to create point geometry, get geometry type, and avoid common pitfalls."
-date: 2025-12-09
+date: 2026-02-13
 weight: 23
 url: /net/geometry-analysis/get-geometry-type/
 ---